umbrew/stash-pullrequest-jenkins/README.md

 # Jenkins Pull-Request Integration

+This started as project "how difficult could it be" to create a integration between Stash and Jenkins CI.
+So I decided to build a small plugin for Stash inspired by all the examples provided by Atlassian, it's still working progress and it only tested with Stash 2.5.1 and Jenkins CI 1.509.2

 This stash plugin hook into create/update/reopen pull-request to trigger a build on Jenkins CI through the API.
 3 hooks listing on events "PullRequestOpenedEvent", "PullRequestRescopedEvent" and "PullRequestReopenedEvent" and when a event is triggered it trigger the specified jenklins job with parameter of the SHA-1 of the source repository